FormidableLabs/victory-docs/src/screens/guides/components/zoom-large-data/ecology.md

 }
 ```

-Now the chart will always render at most `maxPoints`.
+Now the chart will always render at most `maxPoints`,
+no matter the zoom level.

 ## Demo